What Is Dual Pixel Auto Focus and How to Use It to Take Photos

 4. Increase or decrease the basic parameters of your picture.

-6. Smooth and whiten skin of all portraits in your captured image.
+6. Smooth and whiten the skin of all portraits in your captured image.

 Step 1: Launch WidsMob Retoucher.
-Click Import to add your picture into the photo editor.
+Click Import to add your picture to the photo editor.
 Or you can drag and drop it into the main interface directly.

 Step 2: In the Adjustment section, you can adjust image filters with sliders.
 The real-time preview window can show you all details.

 Step 3: There is no portrait in this picture.
 Thus, skip the Portrait section.
 You can reduce image noise and apply the vignetting effect.
-In the Film Pack section, you can change Color Rendition Profile, Color Modes and Film Grain flexibly.
+You can change Color Rendition Profile, Color Modes and Film Grain in the Film Pack section.

-Step 4: You can move the slider next to B/A below to check details.
+Step 4: You can move the slider next to B/A below to check the details.
 At last, click Share or Save to export your processed image.
-You can share it to Twitter, Facebook, Flickr and more.
+You can share it on Twitter, Facebook, Flickr, and more.
 Or you can save it as JPEG or TIFF with adjustable quality options.